 The majority of the inhabitants, (69%) belong to Christianity and 19% belong to Islam.
 The remaining 9% still belong to traditional religions.

 The most traditional dish is Fufu.
-This consists of mashed balls of cooking plantainn and cassava and goes with soup and a piece of goat meat or fish.
+A ball- shaped mixture of cassava, green plantain flour which is served with soup and a piece of goat meat or fish.
 The food in Ghana is generally cheap.
 The currency is the Ghanaian cedi.

 In Ghana, the people are very friendly and you are welcome as a traveler (Akwaaba).

 In Ghana it is 1 hour earlier than in Belgium (In summer 2 hours).